angular/angular/aio/content/guide/angular-compiler-options.md

 When enabled, the `.js` output of `ngc` does not include any lazy-loaded template or style URLs.

-For library projects generated with the CLI, the dev configuration default is `true`.
+For library projects generated with the CLI, the development configuration default is `true`.

 {@a enablelegacytemplate}